Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 - `micro_batch_size: 1`: Processes one conversation at a time per GPU.
 With sample packing enabled, this could contain multiple conversations packed into 4096 tokens
 - `num_epochs: 4`: Iterates through the entire dataset 4 times.
 More epochs can lead to better adaptation but risk overfitting
 - `optimizer: adamw_bnb_8bit`: Uses 8-bit AdamW optimizer (from bitsandbytes library) for memory efficiency
-- `lr_scheduler: cosine`: Learning rate follows a cosine curve, starting at the specified rate and gradually decreasing to near zero
+- `lr_scheduler: cosine`: scheduler<sup>(4)</sup> setting: learning rate<sup>(5)</sup> follows a cosine curve, starting at the specified rate and gradually decreasing to near zero
-- `learning_rate: 0.0002`: Starting learning rate<sup>(4)</sup>.
+- `learning_rate: 0.0002`: Starting learning rate<sup>(5)</sup>.
 This is relatively standard for LoRA fine-tuning

 <sup>(3)</sup> *[gradient accumulation](https://colab.research.google.com/drive/102AQrQf0YJqWTGH0aKDnmZXftSHTQNS_?usp=sharing){:target="_blank" rel="noopener"} is a technique to avoid running out of VRAM during training.
 Normally, the model weights are updated after every batch using the calculated gradients.
 With gradient accumulation, instead of updating immediately, the gradients are accumulated (summed) over multiple batches.
 The model weights are only updated after a specified number of iterations.
 This allows training with larger effective batch sizes without requiring additional memory.*

+<sup>(4)</sup> *A [scheduler](https://bigghis.github.io/AI-appunti/guide/optimizations/learning_rate.html?highlight=scheduler#learning-rate-variabile-scheduler){:target="_blank" rel="noopener"} dynamically adjusts the learning rate during training according to a predefined schedule.
+The cosine scheduler starts at the specified rate and gradually decreases following a cosine curve, helping achieve better convergence and avoiding issues like overshooting or slow convergence.*

-<sup>(4)</sup> is a hyperparameter that controls how quickly the model learns.
-Finding correct value [can be difficult](https://bigghis.github.io/AI-appunti/guide/optimizations/learning_rate.html?highlight=learning%20rate#learning-rate){:target="_blank" rel="noopener"} .
+<sup>(5)</sup> *Learning rate is a hyperparameter that controls how quickly the model learns.
+Finding the correct value [can be difficult](https://bigghis.github.io/AI-appunti/guide/optimizations/learning_rate.html?highlight=learning%20rate#learning-rate){:target="_blank" rel="noopener"}—too high can cause instability, too low results in slow convergence.*

 #### Training Efficiency Settings